Terms and Conditions

 IMPORTANT FINANCIAL INFORMATION

 Cedarville University uses email as an official method of communication; therefore, students are responsible for reading any emails they receive from the University in a timely manner.
-Given the time sensitivity of communications, students who owe a balance to the University agree to keep their University records up-to-date with their current physical address, email address, and phone number.
-Personal information may be managed using Name/Address Change.
+Given the time sensitivity of communications, students who owe a balance to the University agree to keep their University records up-to-date with their current physical address, email address, and phone.
+Personal information may be managed using Name/Address Change in Mycu.cedaville.edu.

 Undergraduate students will be required to have a $250 reservation deposit on their deposit account while they are a student at Cedarville University.
-Students admitted to the graduate Nursing and Pharm.D. programs will be required to have an additional $250 deposit.
-These deposits will be refunded when students leave the University.
+Undergraduate deposits are refunded when the student graduates or leaves Cedarville University.
+Students admitted to select graduate programs, such as Physician Assistant, will be required to pay the program deposit that is associated with their degree, before the appropriate deadline (see cedarville.edu/paydeposit).
+These program deposits will be refunded when students graduate from the University.
+If a graduate student leaves the University before completing their degree, their program deposit is forfeited.
+All refunds are returned after all unpaid balances are satisfied.
 No interest will be credited to students for any deposit.

 Notification of the University Bill

-Students may voluntarily charge books and supplies or any other education-related goods or services to their student account through the bookstore or any other office on campus.
-Students expressly authorize the University to add all charges to their student account and for those charges to be paid with financial aid, including federal Title IV financial aid.
+Students may voluntarily charge books and supplies or any other education-related goods or services to their student account through the Campus Store or any other office on campus.
+Students expressly authorize the University to add all charges to their student account and for those charges to be paid with financial aid, including Federal Title IV financial aid.

 Cedarville University will make every effort to ensure that students’ accounts are as accurate as possible.
 If an administrative, clerical, or technical billing error does occur, the student will contact the Cashiers Office as soon as possible so that the error can be corrected.
 A student is not absolved of their financial responsibility if a billing error occurs.

-Students may pay their University bill using cash, checks, wires, or with a major credit/debit card.
-Credit/debit card users will be charged a convenience fee.
-Payment can be made at the Cashiers Office, by U.S. mail, or online.
+Students may pay their University bill online , by check, or with a major credit/debit card.
+Credit/debit card users or payments sent by wire will be charged a convenience fee or wire acceptance fee.
+Payment can be made at the Cashiers Office during posted business hours, or online anytime through the MyCU system at mycu.cedarville.edu or PaymyTution for international payments.
+Payments sent through the US Postal Service will be posted in the order received.

 If a payment is returned due to nonsufficient funds, students expressly authorize Cedarville University or its agent to add a returned item fee up to the maximum allowable state fee.